 Problem-Solving

-When children engage in dress-up play, they have to make tough decisions.
+Engaging in kids dress up play can force them to make tough decisions.
 Who gets to be the pirate?
 Who is a forest fairy?
-These conversations help them practice problem-solving problems when deciding on what costumes elements and props each character needs to act out a scenario.
+These conversations help kids practice problem-solving problems when deciding on what costumes elements and props each character needs to act out a scenario.

 Empathy

-Playing with dolls helps create and increase empathy.
-It helps a child practice nurturing skills – whether pretending to be a parent coddling a baby, a doctor taking care of an injured patient, or a firefighter putting out a fire.
-Dramatic play helps children understand the role that helpers play in in our lives.
+We know that playing with dolls helps create and increase empathy.
+Kids dress up play also helps a child practice nurturing skills – whether pretending to be a doctor taking care of an injured patient, or a firefighter putting out a fire.
+Dramatic play and kids dress up play helps children understand the role that helpers play in in our lives.

 Emotional Development

 Children process their fears through play, which helps them make sense of the world, and overcome their feelings of helplessness.
-Allowing your children to act out these scenarios helps them learn real-life coping skills and learn through play how to deal with tough situations.
+Allowing your children to act out these scenarios through kids dress up play helps them learn real-life coping skills and learn through play how to deal with tough situations.

 Motor Skills